New game idea

 - (g) that Camelot will make an electronic copy of the idea and any materials submitted by myself/ourselves and will retain these electronic copies on file;

 - (h) that if any third party claims that Camelot by considering the idea has infringed the third parties rights I/we will indemnify Camelot and keep Camelot indemnified against any claims that a third party may have against Camelot;

 - (i) these terms and conditions constitute the entire agreement between us in respect of the submission of the Idea and no provision in these terms and conditions may be modified or waived except in writing by Camelot;

 - (j) these terms and conditions will be for the benefit of myself /ourselves and Camelot, and the successors and assigns of each of them.
 The invalidity or unenforceability of any provision will not affect the enforceability and validity of the remaining provisions; and

-- (k) that Camelot will retain my name and other details and may be required to share any material submitted by me (including copies thereof), including my personal information with The Gambling Commission and with any other operator of The National Lottery from time to time.
+- (l) that Camelot may retain any other details and materials submitted by me and may be required to share these with the Gambling Commission and with any future operator of The National Lottery.

 The relevant law for these terms and conditions is English Law.
 Any legal proceedings will be heard in the English Courts.